 Start by moving into the tutorial directory.
 This directory includes the master notebook demo.ipynb.
 Look over this notebook to get an idea of its structure.
 It contains five questions, four code and one Markdown (two of which are manually-graded).
 Also note that the assignment configuration in the first cell tells Otter Assign to generate a solutions PDF and an autograder zip file and to include special submission instructions before the export cell.
 To run Otter Assign on this notebook, run

 '''

-otter assign demo.ipynb dist
+$ otter assign demo.ipynb dist

+Generating views...

+Generating solutions PDF...

+Generating autograder zipfile...

 '''